JakeWiniski/Regime-Aware-Adaptive-Design-of-Experiment/README.md

 That distinction matters.
 In real process-development settings, the value of an adaptive DoE workflow is not only whether it eventually finds one high-performing condition.
 It is also whether it keeps recommending good, informative, and context-appropriate experiments as the process changes.

-### What this prototype is and is not

-This is not a finished optimization package.
-It is a proof-of-concept for a workflow architecture.

-It is also not a claim that regime-aware adaptive DoE has no precedent.
-Related ideas exist in nonstationary Bayesian optimization, contextual optimization, changepoint-aware modeling, adaptive control, and dynamic optimization.

-The distinct contribution of this prototype is the applied synthesis:

-- treating real process drift as a first-class design problem
-- detecting regimes from model-behavior diagnostics
-- comparing local, global, residual, and ensemble learning policies
-- evaluating adaptive DoE under simulated hard nonstationarity
-- framing adaptive experimental design as a question of transfer, forgetting, and relearning

 ### Current limitations

 Several limitations remain.